Statewide risk intelligence

 City hotspots

-Highest historical exposure across Connecticut.
+Highest composite exposure across Connecticut.

 Essex Village, CT

-Overall elevated risk
+Overall moderate risk

-Overall elevated risk
+Overall moderate risk

 New London, CT

-Overall elevated risk
+Overall moderate risk

 Niantic, CT

-Overall elevated risk
+Overall moderate risk

 Protect your home before the next storm